 Check the brand: If you're taking a generic drug and the price is still too high, search for information about the brand-name version.
 Many assistance programs are for brand-name medications only, even if there is a generic alternative available.

-Talk to your doctor: Almost all assistance programs require information from your doctor, and some programs are only offered through the doctor's office.
-They may have other advice on how to cut your prescription costs, or may be able to recommend other, less expensive medications that would be equally effective.
+Talk to your doctor: Almost all assistance programs require information from your doctor.
+In fact, some programs are only offered through the doctor's office.
+They may have other advice on how to cut your prescription costs, or they may be able to recommend other, less expensive medications that would be equally effective.

-Check the fine print: Most programs have income or eligibility requirements, and most aren't available to insured patients, or those who have Medicare.
-However, there are some assistance programs specifically designed to help with Medicare costs, or for patients who don't have adequate prescription coverage for a particular drug.
+Check the fine print: Most programs have income or eligibility requirements and aren't available to insured patients or those who have Medicare.
+However, there are some assistance programs specifically designed to help with Medicare costs or patients who don't have adequate prescription coverage for a particular drug.

-Plan ahead: Benefits can range from a discount to a free month or more, and you'll often need to submit a new application periodically.
+Plan ahead: Benefits can range from a single discount to a free month or more.
+With most discount programs, you'll need to submit a new application periodically, as well.